sjang1594/UMSL/CS5130/README.md

 - HW6 : Amortized Analysis (One of Aggregate Analysis) & Average Analysis

-- HW7 : Dealing with Disjoint-Sets Data Structures.
+- Extra Reading : Dealing with Disjoint-Sets Data Structures.
   - Disjoint-set Operation (Make-sets, Union(x, y), Find-Set(x))
     - Make-set(x) creates a new set whos only member is x.
 Since the sets are disjoint, we require that x not already be in the some other set --> Initializing
     - Union(x, y) unites the dynamic sets that contain x and y, says S_x and S_y, into a new set that is the union of these two sets